Daguhh/ConkyLuaMakerGUIv2/README.md

 ###### Notes :

-   I'm still learing python, the main aim of this project is for me to familiarise with python and GUI, so, code looks quite ugly,
-        Script don't handle exception and can be broken easily (take care of value, don't try to much exotic things), so you have to keep all ' and { or 0x of the properties if you don't want to go back to the start hope you can create a conf file with not much problems, but it works :
+This project purpose is mainly training at python, so, code looks quite ugly, but I'm trying to make it more and more readable.
+Script don't handle exceptions that much and can be broken quite easily (it's much better now, but still...), try to save your work times to times.

-             I've recently change code and dependancy from matplotlib to pygame, code now running better, exception are still not handled but, you can save your work and load it more easily now, so you don't have to restart from the start each time you find a bug. graph are also more accurate, and the preview looks more like it will be displayed by the conky
+Hope you can create a conf file with not much problems, I've recently change code and dependancy from matplotlib to pygame, code now running better, you can save your work and load it more easily now, so you don't have to restart from the start each time you find a bug.
+Graphs are also more accurate, and the preview looks more like it will be displayed by conky (still got small placment differences)

+Please if you give a try, give me a feedback, I would be pleased (even if you had a bad experience =) ).
+If you succed to make a nice conky, please send me your conf file so I can put it in example folder If you wanna look at the code, take care!
+But your welcome =P .

+Daguhh